Select to Think: Unlocking SLM Potential with Local Sufficiency: Implementation on Distilling Selector

-The training employs a parameter-efficient fine-tuning (PEFT) strategy where we freeze the pre-trained backbone and inject Low-Rank Adaptation (LoRA) adapters into all linear projections within the attention and feed-forward blocks (specifically targeting the $\text{q}_\text{proj}$, $\text{k}_\text{proj}$, $\text{v}_\text{proj}$, $\text{o}_\text{proj}$, $\text{gate}_\text{proj}$, $\text{up}_\text{proj}$, and $\text{down}_\text{proj}$ modules).
-We configure the adapters with a rank of $r=16$, a scaling factor $\alpha=32$, and a dropout rate of $0.1$, training for 2 epochs.
+where $\mathcal{L}_{\mathrm{reg}}$ is a prefix-level KL regularizer against the frozen base SLM.
+Unless otherwise specified, we set $\lambda_{\mathrm{reg}}=30$.
+For teacher denoising, we use margin filtering with mode drop and minimum margin $\delta=0.08$.
+We configure the adapters with a rank of $r=16$, a scaling factor $\alpha=32$, and a dropout rate of $0.05$.

 Crucially, to enable the model to learn the specific semantics of the reserved scoring bins ($\mathcal{R}$), we additionally unfreeze the specific $\text{lm}_\text{head}$ embeddings for the reserved tokens $\mathcal{R}$, with $|\mathcal{R}|=16$.
 We utilize a contiguous block of 16 reserved tokens starting from ID 151920 - 151935.
 This ensures that repurposing their logits does not interfere with the model's linguistic capabilities.
 This configuration yields highly efficient adaptation: 35.7M and 74.3M trainable parameters for the 0.5B and 1.5B models, respectively ($<6\%$ of total capacity).
+Unless otherwise stated, \cref{app:imple_distillation} reports the Qwen2.5-1.5B setting, for which we use $|\mathcal{R}|=16$.
+For Qwen2.5-0.5B, the main experiments use $|\mathcal{R}|=12$, as specified in Section 5.1.
 The model is optimized using AdamW with a global batch size of 64.
 We employ a cosine decay learning rate schedule starting from $10^{-4}$, preceded by a 3\% linear warmup phase.